Do you give a lot and feel you need to recharge your batteries and perhaps shift your perspective before you can give more?

 There is a village nearby within walking- or biking- distance with a great coffee shop and small local shops.

-Our accommodation at IWP is simple, clean, 'ashram-style' with shared rooms and bathrooms.
+Our accommodation at IWP is simple, clean, 'ashram-style' with bathrooms.
 Please note this is a very simple venue, not a luxury retreat.
+You will have your own room, but it is basic.

 There is no air conditioning but the average temperature in September is a very comfortable 24 degrees C and all rooms have fans.